 Atlanta Braves at New York Mets

-The Atlanta Braves and the New York Mets meet in the finale of a three game NL East division set in MLB action from Citi Field on Sunday.
+The Atlanta Braves and New York Mets meet Saturday in MLB action at Citi Field.

 The Atlanta Braves look for a win to build on their six-game winning streak.
 The Braves have scored 10 runs in their last three games and four or more runs in 10 of their last 13 games.
 The Atlanta Braves have won eight of their last 10 games when scoring four or more runs.
 Ronald Acuna Jr. leads the Braves with 154 hits and 88 RBI while Freddie Freeman and Ozzie Albies have combined for 298 hits and 171 RBI.
 Max Fried gets the ball, and he is 14-4 with a 3.84 ERA and 134 strikeouts this season.
 Fried is 2-1 with a 2.30 ERA and 34 strikeouts in his career against the Mets.